 Nong’s Thai Kitchen: 84 Classic Recipes that are Quick, Healthy and Delicious, written by Nongkran Daks and Alexandra Greeley, highlights restaurant-quality Thai cooking in a way that is approachable to the home cook.
-You will find favorites like Kuay Tiaw Pad Thai, Tom Yum Kai (Spicy Lemongrass Soup with Chicken and Mushrooms), Kang Masaman Nua (Beef Curry with Potatoes and Peanuts), Khao Pat Horapa (Old-Fashioned Fried Rice with Thai Basil and Crispy Shallots), and Kluai Hom Pha (Deep-Fried Bananas in Spring Roll Wrappers) alongside some lesser known dishes such as Thai Quesadillas, Tua Tod (Peanut Wafers), Yam Khao Phod (Corn Salad), Plaa Pao (Grilled Fish Wrapped in Banana Leaves with Tamarind Dipping Sauce), Kang Phet Ped Yang (Roasted Duck Curry with Wild Eggplants and Tomatoes), and Khao Pad American (American Fried Rice).
+A few highlights include Kuay Tiaw Pad Thai, Tom Yum Kai (Spicy Lemongrass Soup with Chicken and Mushrooms), Khao Pat Horapa (Old-Fashioned Fried Rice with Thai Basil and Crispy Shallots), Kluai Hom Pha (Deep-Fried Bananas in Spring Roll Wrappers), and Plaa Pao (Grilled Fish Wrapped in Banana Leaves with Tamarind Dipping Sauce).
+I will also be sharing their recipe for Laab Nua (Thai Spicy Beef with Mint Leaves) following the review.

 Alexandra Greeley is a food writer and cookbook author based in the Washington, DC area.
 She was a co-founder of the DC chapter of Slow Food USA and a member of Les Dames d’Escoffier.
 She has also been an editor for Vegetarian Times, food writer and editor for South China Morning Post in Hong Kong, and restaurant reviewer for Gayot.com.